 In other organizations, there is strong internal consensus around growth and customer strategy, but it doesn’t reflect customer or investor expectations.
 In every business lifecycle, market disruptions usually drive people to work harder at doing what made them successful in the past rather than reinventing themselves for a new future with different priorities and capabilities.
 This dilemma must be overcome or the business goes into decline.

 Clarify and align around growth strategy and customer capabilities.

 Senior leadership teams must make positioning for advantage a priority.
 This customer centric positioning points towards the opportunities where the business can win the hearts, minds and wallets of customers.
 RBL’s approach to clarifying strategic positioning uses an outside-in approach to clarify the growth strategy and customer differentiation.
 Our approach includes:

-- Conduct diagnostic with internal and external stakeholders: strengths and opportunities
+- Conducting a diagnostic with internal and external stakeholders: strengths and opportunities

 - Executive alignment workshop to clarify growth and customer capabilities

 - Identify key strategy and organization priorities and implications